UGRWO-Sampling for COVID-19 dataset: A modified random walk under-sampling approach based on graphs to imbalanced data classification: Conclusion and future works

-Obviously, RO-Sampling is less consuming in comparison with other approaches in generating new samples.
-SMOTE needs to calculate the K nearest neighbors for a chosen sample before generating new samples, and RWO-Sampling needs to calculate the mean and standard deviation for all attributes.
-K nearest neighbors are time-consuming compared to the calculation of the mean and standard deviation, so RWO-Sampling acts faster than SMOTE.
-In the new method, the K nearest neighbors, mean and standard deviation for all attributes need to be calculated.
-Therefore, in comparison with SMOTE and RWO-Sampling methods, UGRWO-Sampling is more time-consuming.
-A new combined method is proposed in order to reduce the disadvantages of over-sampling and under-sampling methods by which datasets perform well in most cases (e.g., in continuous datasets), though not performing well on discrete datasets and this issue would benefit from further research.
+RO-Sampling is less consuming in comparison with other approaches in generating new samples.
+Tomek+SMOTE and SMOTE need to calculate the K nearest neighbors for a chosen sample before generating new samples, and RWO-Sampling needs to calculate the mean and standard deviation for all attributes.
+K nearest neighbors are time-consuming compared to the mean and standard deviation calculation, so RWO-Sampling acts faster than SMOTE.
+On the other hand, the tomek+SMOTE method needs to perform SMOTE and Tomek together, so this method runs slower.
+In the new method, the K nearest neighbors, mean and standard deviation for all attributes must be calculated.
+Therefore, compared to SMOTE and RWO-Sampling methods, UGRWO-Sampling is more time-consuming.

+Paying special attention to the COVID-19 dataset, it can be concluded that the UGRWO-sampling method works very well on a variety of classifiers at over-sampling rates of 100 to 300, but with increasing sampling rates, other methods have shown better results, somewhat later in the evaluation metric.
+Therefore, it can be concluded that the UGRWO-sampling method in diagnosing COVID-19 disease by choosing the appropriate over-sampling rate has performed much better than the compared methods and has had a very good diagnosis of this type of disease.

+A new combined method is proposed to reduce the disadvantages of over-sampling and under-sampling methods by which data sets perform well in most cases (e.g., in continuous data sets), though not performing well on discrete data sets, and this issue would benefit from further research.